-As a follow-on to our previous blog about the crucial link between a strong brand and higher profits, set out below are seven ways even smaller companies can build their brands in their local markets:
+As a follow-on to our previous blog about the crucial link between a strong brand and higher profits, set out below are nine ways companies can build their brands in their local markets:

 One of the best ways to build your company's brand is to get social.
 In today's day and age, social media is one of the most powerful tools that businesses have at their disposal.
 By creating a strong presence on platforms such as Facebook, Twitter, and Instagram, you can reach a large audience of potential customers and create a positive association with your brand.